Aliothy/mClari_control_algorithm/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue to discuss any changes or suggestions.

-## License
+## Dependencies and Licenses

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project uses the following major dependencies:

+- **MuJoCo**: MuJoCo is a proprietary physics engine developed by DeepMind.
+It is not included in this repository.
+Users must obtain their own MuJoCo license to use this project.
+Visit [MuJoCo's official site](https://mujoco.org/) for more information and licensing details.
+- **Gymnasium**: Licensed under the MIT License.
+- **Stable Baselines3**: Licensed under the MIT License.

+Please ensure you comply with the licensing terms of each dependency.